The-Animonculory/Modding-Resources/Mod Creation.md

 - Download `SSE Creation Kit Fixes Update` https://www.nexusmods.com/skyrimspecialedition/mods/71371 and add it to your `SkyrimFresh` folder.
 - Download `Tweaked Creation Kit ini` https://www.nexusmods.com/skyrimspecialedition/mods/19817 and add it to your `SkyrimFresh` folder.
  - Note: Only get `CK Custom ini`.
-- Download `FonixData.cdf` https://www.nexusmods.com/newvegas/mods/61248/ and add it to your `SkyrimFresh` folder.

 ### Download SKSE
 - Get the one for Anniversary Edition https://skse.silverlock.org/ and add it to your `SkyrimFresh` folder.
 Extract it in there.